MahdiRazzaque/azan-dashboard/README.md

 1. Access the web interface at `http://localhost:3002` (or your configured port)
 2. Log in using your admin credentials
+3. Access the settings panel by clicking the settings icon
+4. Configure global and prayer-specific settings:
+   - Enable/disable azan globally or for specific prayers
+   - Enable/disable announcements globally or for specific prayers
+   - Set azan timing to play at prayer start or iqamah time for each prayer
-3. Use the toggles to enable/disable azan and announcements
+5. Use the toggles to enable/disable azan and announcements
-4. Monitor system logs for any issues
+6. Monitor system logs for any issues

+### Settings Panel

+The settings panel provides fine-grained control over the azan system:

+- **Global Settings**:
+  - **Azan Toggle**: Enable/disable all azan playback
+  - **Announcement Toggle**: Enable/disable all prayer announcements

+- **Prayer-Specific Settings**:
+  - Individual controls for each prayer (Fajr, Zuhr, Asr, Maghrib, Isha)
+  - Enable/disable azan for specific prayers
+  - Choose azan timing (prayer start or iqamah time)
+  - Enable/disable announcements for specific prayers

+- **Dependency Logic**:
+  - Announcement features depend on azan being enabled
+  - When global azan is disabled, all prayer-specific settings are disabled
+  - When a prayer's azan is disabled, its announcement is automatically disabled
+  - All settings remember their state when re-enabled

 ## Test Mode